simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 Generally the cursor keys navigate; `right` (or `enter`) goes deeper, `left` returns to the previous screen, `up`/`down`/`page up`/`page down`/`home`/`end` move up and down through lists.

 `g` gets the latest data and reloads the screen (and any previous screens).
-There may be a noticeable pause.
+With large journal files, there can be a noticeable pause.

 `q` quits the application.